drBenway/pixi-vn-wiki/start/dialogue.md

 # Dialogue

+**What is dialogue and example?** a written composition in which two or more characters are represented as conversing.

 In Pixi’VN, is possible to set/get the current dialogue.
 A dialogue can link to a [character](/start/character#use-characters-in-the-game) or a string and will be used to indicate who is speaking.